telekom/aml-jens/INSTALL.md

 `Root` privileges are required

-* Make the JENS package repository visible by executing the script `setupApt.sh`
+* Make the JENS package repository visible by executing the script `scripts/setupApt.sh`
 * Run `apt install jens-cli`
 * The executables drplay drbenchmark and drshow are now ready to be used `drplay -dev eno1 -loop | drshow`